LDMX-Software/ldmx-sw/README.md

 The details of how this is setup will depend on your local environment but the above should give some idea of how to do it.
 (Eventually there will be a CMake generated script for setting this environment up automatically so this will not be necessary.)

-## Running LDMX Programs
+## Running the LDMX Simulation Application

 There is currently one main binary program created by the framework which is the LDMX Simulation Application.

-It can be run from the command line in interactive mode using the `ldmx-sim` command or by supplying a macro like `ldmx-sim run.mac`.
+It can be run from the command line in interactive mode using the `ldmx-sim` command or in batch mode by supplying a macro like `ldmx-sim run.mac`.

 A sample macro might include the following to generate events using the particle gun: